-Mineral Resources have been estimated for both the Florida Mountain and DeLamar Areas of the DeLamar Project.
-The relevant author of the DeLamar Report has used Measured and Indicated Mineral Resources as the basis to define Mineral Reserves for both the DeLamar and Florida Mountain Areas.
+Mineral Reserves for both the DeLamar and Florida Mountain Areas.
 Mineral Reserve definition was done by first identifying ultimate pit limits using economic parameters and pit optimization techniques.
 The resulting optimized pit shells were then used for guidance in pit design to allow access for equipment and personnel.
 The relevant author of the DeLamar Report then considered mining, processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social, and governmental factors for defining the estimated Mineral Reserves.